markets/awesome-ruby/README.md

 * [Gemsmith](https://github.com/bkuhlmann/gemsmith) - A command line interface for smithing new Ruby gems.
 * [Hoe](http://www.zenspider.com/projects/hoe.html) - Hoe is a Rake/RubyGems helper for project Rakefiles.
+* [Quik](https://github.com/quikstart/quik) - A quick starter template script wizard (git-powered project scaffolder) and missing code generator for new gems and more.

 ## Geolocation